Active Pregnancy

 If you're new to activity, start gradually and build up your activity levels over time, eventually aiming for 150 minutes of physical activity at a moderate intensity, spread throughout the week.
 You don't need to do it in big chunks - every active minute counts!
 Activities can include walking, exercise classes, taking the stairs, swimming, gardening and housework or any activity that makes you breathe faster whilst still being able to hold a conversation.

-Remember not to bump your bump – so avoid activities with an increased risk of injury through physical contact or falling such as activities like horse riding, surfing, boxing, football, and basketball.
+Remember not to bump your bump – so avoid activities with a lot of physical contact or risk of falling such as activities like horse riding, surfing, football, and basketball.

 Resources to help you stay safe and healthy during your pregnancy